osg-htc/docs/docs/data/osdf/install-origin-container.md

 Joining the Origin to the Federation
 ------------------------------------

 The origin must be registered with the OSG prior to joining the data federation.
+When you start the service for the first time, it will submit a registration request.
+We will not take action on that request until we hear from you.

-Send mail to <help@osg-htc.org> requesting registration; provide the following information:
+To finalize your registration, email <support@osg-htc.org> with the following information:

 *   Origin hostname
 *   Administrative and security contact(s)